telerik/maui-docs/controls/calendar/templates.md

 ---
 title: Templates
 page_title: .NET MAUI Calendar Documentation - Templates
-description: Check our &quot;Templates&quot; documentation article for Telerik Calendar for .NET MAUI control.
+description: Learn how to use the Templates ot the Telerik Calendar control for .NET MAUI.
 position: 1
 slug: calendar-templates-overview
 ---